githubIEP/worldriskpollr/cran-comments.md

 -   Added new functionality that allows user to select disaggregation.
 This was a user request.

--   Adding this significantly improves processing time, from 12 sec (in the worst case) to consistently less than 1 sec.
+-   Adding this significantly improves processing time, from more than 5 sec to consistently less than 1 sec.

 -   As a result, I no longer get the notes from rhub::check_for_cran() of "greater than 5 sec".